kvasdopil/id205l/README.md

 This pins are connected to display and touch sensor
 - 2, 15, 18, 30, 31

+### Display
+Supposedly controlled by ST7789.

+Backlight has 4 brightness levels set by changing values on `D22` and `D30` pins.

+Pinout of SPI is unknown.
+Flash memory chip is likely to be on same SPI interface.

+### Flash memory chip
+XT25F64B

+Pinout:
+- CS - D21?
+- SO - D19?
+- WP - D12
+- HOLD -
+- SCLK -
+- SI -

 ### Heart rate sensor
 HX3600, enabled by `D17.write(1)`, I2C on SDA=7 SCL=8 deviceId=0x44